gracehaza/MuMuTauTauAnalyzer/README.md

 NOTE: If the parameters are customized in the command line, their default values in "mumutautau.cfg" will be ignored.

-The ``FlatTreelizer'' produces a flat tree containing the variables that will be used for subsequent RooFit/combine steps.
+The ''FlatTreelizer'' produces a flat tree containing the variables that will be used for subsequent RooFit/combine steps.